JuaniSimieli/F1-Predictions/README.md

 ```

 ### About the model and data
 The data used for this was queried from [Ergast](https://ergast.com/mrd/).
 You can download the latest [here](https://ergast.com/mrd/db/).
 Note that the project was made with data up until the end of the 2024 season.
-To run the [Data Collection Notebook](https://github.com/JuaniSimieli/F1-Predictions/blob/main/notebooks/01_data_collection.ipynb), you'll need to download the database image from Ergast and set up a file called `sql_credentials.env` and fill it with the information below (updating your to yout credentials).
+To run the [Data Collection Notebook](https://github.com/JuaniSimieli/F1-Predictions/blob/main/notebooks/01_data_collection.ipynb), you'll need to download the database image from Ergast and set up a file called `sql_credentials.env` and fill it with the information below (updating it to your credentials).

 ```
 # sql_credentials.env